Crio-Bytes/IBD-2022-Master-Repository/Data Structure complexities (Time and Space)/README.md

 Because no more space is required for any of the activities, the space complexity will be O(1).

 ## HashMap

+You can store things with identifiers using HashMap.
+The identifier is hashed using a hashing method and saved in a table format.

 ### ***Time Complexity***
 1. The time required to insert a value is
 - Average Complexity: O(1)